Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * Share a book with a friend via social media.
 * Reset their goal commitment.
 * Prevent users from saving the same book twice.
+* Set a "no result found" if no books appear using the search bar

 ---